 After Jesus passed, the skies turned dark for three hours, an earthquake rippled across the land, and the veil in the temple in Jerusalem tore from top to bottom.

 As part of the Holy Week, which includes Palm Sunday, Good Friday, and Easter, Christians commemorate Jesus’ sacrifice in different ways throughout the world.
 In Bermuda, for example, locals fly kites to represent Christ’s ascension to Heaven.
 In Jerusalem, Christians walk the exact trail that Jesus did on the day he was crucified.

-Palm Sunday, which was April 5 this year, begins the Holy Week.
+Palm Sunday begins the Holy Week.
 Many Christians have already been participating in Lent, though, which lasts about six weeks.
 It begins on Ash Wednesday and ends three days before Easter Sunday.
 During Lent, participants can choose to give up a luxury item for the term, such as eating chocolate.
-Some of the stauncher worshipers will follow the strict fasting diet of no meat, eggs, fish, and fats.
-On Good Friday, those who have reached puberty are to avoid eating land animal meat (fish is okay) according to Roman Catholic laws.
+Some of the stauncher worshipers will follow the strict fasting diet of no meat, eggs, fish, or fats.
+On Good Friday, those who have reached puberty are to avoid eating land animal meat (fish is okay) according to Roman Catholic lore.
 Traditionally, meat is associated with celebrations and feasts, so it is considered a worthy sacrifice for this holy day.

 Good Friday is not considered a holiday in every state in the nation, but some businesses do close in observance.
 Other countries have mandatory closing of certain establishments.
 In Ireland, bars are closed, and people are not supposed to drink any form of alcohol on this day.
 In Germany, it is forbidden to go horseback riding or dance, and any businesses or clubs that don’t follow this could be fined.